The Lionhead Rabbit

 Ideal fully grown weight 3.5 lbs (1.59 kg)

-Average lifespan of the Lionhead rabbit is 7 to 9 years but the age of any rabbit is dependent on the care and, just as importantly,
+Average lifespan of the Lionhead rabbit is 7 to 9 years but the age of any rabbit is dependent on the care and, just as importantly, the diet.

 Click here to see charming photos of Lionheads sent by other visitors